Strategic Dynamic Pricing with Network Effects: Appendix

-finally using this in the equation corresponding to $\frac{\partial h }{\partial p_T}=0$, leads to the given price sequence.
+which gives the optimal price sequence given in the statement of Theorem \ref{thm:pricediscrimination}.
 We next show that the first order condition provides the optimal solution.
-We show that the Hessian is negative semidefinite.The hessian is given by
+To this end, we show that the Hessian is negative semidefinite.
+The Hessian is given by

 We need to show that for any $\mathbf{x}_1, \dots, \mathbf{x}_T \in \mathbb{R}^m$ we have

 This follows by taking summation of the following inequalities: